Dermatophytosis: Treatment

 Antifungal treatments include topical agents such as miconazole, terbinafine, clotrimazole, ketoconazole, or tolnaftate applied twice daily until symptoms resolve — usually within one or two weeks.
 Topical treatments should then be continued for a further 7 days after resolution of visible symptoms to prevent recurrence.
 The total duration of treatment is therefore generally two weeks, but may be as long as three.

-In more severe cases or scalp ringworm, systemic treatment with oral medications may be given.
+In more severe cases or scalp ringworm, systemic treatment with oral medications (such as itraconazole, terbinafine, and ketoconazole) may be given.

 To prevent spreading the infection, lesions should not be touched, and good hygiene maintained with washing of hands and the body.

 Misdiagnosis and treatment of ringworm with a topical steroid, a standard treatment of the superficially similar pityriasis rosea, can result in tinea incognito, a condition where ringworm fungus grows without typical features, such as a distinctive raised border.

 History

 Dermatophytosis has been prevalent since before 1906, at which time ringworm was treated with compounds of mercury or sometimes sulfur or iodine.
 Hairy areas of skin were considered too difficult to treat, so the scalp was treated with X-rays and followed up with antifungal medication.
-Another treatment from around the same time was application of Araroba powder.
+Another treatment from around the same time was application of araroba powder.